 Tom is a Co-Founder and Managing Director at The Decision Lab.
 He is interested in the intersection of decision-science and the law, with a focus on leveraging behavioral research to shape more effective public and legal policy.
 Tom graduated from Georgetown Law with honors.
 Prior to law school, Tom attended McGill University where he graduated with First Class Honors with majors in Philosophy and Psychology.

 Nathan Collett studies decision-making and philosophy at McGill University.
-He approaches everything that he does with a thoroughly interdisciplinary approach.
-Experiences that inform his mindset include a fellowship on contemporary political philosophy, neuroscience research internships, a Harvard University architecture program, a fascination with modern physics, and several years as a program coordinator and counselor at a youth-run summer camp on Gabriola Island.
-An upcoming academic project will focus on the political applications of behavioral science.
+Experiences that inform his interdisciplinary mindset include a fellowship in the Research Group on Constitutional Studies, research at the Montreal Neurological Institute, a Harvard University architecture program, a fascination with modern physics, and several years as a technical director, program coordinator and counselor at a youth-run summer camp on Gabriola Island.
+An upcoming academic project will focus on the political and philosophical consequences of emerging findings in behavioral science.
 He grew up in British Columbia, spending roughly equal time reading and exploring the outdoors, which ensured a lasting appreciation for nature.
 He prioritizes creativity, inclusion, sustainability, and integrity in all of his work.

 People have been telling stories to one another for thousands, maybe millions of years.
 They have told stories huddled around the campfire; they have painted them on cave walls; they have written them down on stone tablets, scrolls, and in books for future generations.
 People have journeyed from small hamlets to large cities to tell stories, fought wars because of them, and taken huge sacrifices for their sake.